-- 1. Student already has earned credit in the course. - 2.
-The course does not generate academic credit. - 3.
-The course is inconsistent with graduation requirements or the career interest of student. - 4.
+- 1. Student already has earned credit in the course. - The course does not generate academic credit. - 3.
+The course is inconsistent with graduation requirements or the career interest of the student. - 4.
 The student doesn't possess prerequisite knowledge and skills for the course, or the student has demonstrated failure in a previous online course in the same subject. - 5.
 The course is of insufficient quality or rigor. - 6.
 The course cost exceeds the 1/12th per pupil foundation allowance established by the State.

-District prerequisites for online courses based on the four reasons for denial listed above:
+District prerequisites for online courses:

-- 1. Have not failed an online course. - 2.
+- 1. Have passed all previous online courses. - 2.
 Student must have scored proficient or college ready in all areas on last standardized assessment. - 3.
 Student scored a 77% or higher in the previously sequenced course in the subject area. - 4.
-Course must satisfy the Michigan Merit Curriculum course sequence and/or be in the area of student interest on their latest Educational Development Plan or career field.
+Course must satisfy the Michigan Merit Curriculum course sequence and/or be in the area of student interest on their latest Educational Development Plan or career field. - 5.
+The course must not be one that is offered by the local district and must be an academic course (as opposed to an "activity course").